 I am always glad to discuss my pedagogy.
 Feel free to contact me if you would like more information about any of my courses, or if you teach a similar course!
 I love learning more from my peers.

-I have taught independent studies for graduate students on the following topics: Friedrich Kittler and German Media Studies; Cultural Studies and Cultural Change.
+I have taught independent studies for graduate students on the following topics: Friedrich Kittler and German Media Studies; Cultural Studies and Cultural Change; Infrastructure and Surveillance.

 Survey of Communication Technology Studies: